 During the surgery, you won’t see anything in the room.
 However, you may see swirling lights of various colors and patterns.

-Does Cataract Surgery Hurt?
+Is Cataract Surgery Painful?

-No. The surgery is painless thanks to the eye drops and medication.
+No. The surgery is painless, thanks to the eye drops and medication.

-How Long Will It Take to Recover?
+How Long Will It Take to Recover from Cataract Surgery?